thinkinglabs/thinkinglabs.github.io/_posts/2021-05-27-hiring-questions.md

   the topic is on purpose very broad, it’s up to the candidate to talk about a technical or non technical book.
 There is no right or wrong choice, both give an interesting conversation that show a different part of the candidate.
 * Who are some people in your field that you follow?
 Who are your role models?

+### Fun Factor

+[Joris Buijle](https://www.linkedin.com/in/joris-buijle-62648612/) broad me this one to my attention.

+* Give an example of how you brought fun to one of the previous teams you worked in.
 ### Technical Questions

 As already said, it is less important to know a certain technology, than to learn fast.